SDB:AMD GPGPU

 ATI in 1990s was famous for good hardware and buggy drivers.
 After acquisition ATI in 2006 AMD carefully preserves this tradition.
 Even if AMD creates good driver - PAL OpenCL, it rapidly drops it and substitutes it with semi-working ROCm.
 OpenGL and Vulkan support is good due to open drivers contributed by Mesa 3D and Valve.

 AMD had quit GPGPU consumer market in 2020 after dropping PAL driver.
 ROCm, which substitutes PAL, works on a small part of hardware, and is supported on even smaller number of GPUs.
-Support of GPGPU on AMD APU (iGPU) from AMD is near zero.
-Use another solutions if you need GPGPU.
-Right now these are Nvidia and Intel.
+Support of GPGPU on AMD APU (iGPU) from AMD is near zero and requires manual settings.
+You can use Nvidia and Intel GPUs.
 But Intel consumer graphics Arc A-series lack FP64 support (link1, link2).
 For notebooks with AMD CPU + iGPU: if notebook has Nvidia or Intel discrete video card, then it is usable for GPGPU.
-Decent support level for AMD GPUs will be achieved only after maturing of Mesa's Rusticl driver.
+Decent support level of GPGPU via OpenCL for AMD GPUs will be achieved only after maturing of Mesa's Rusticl driver.
 PAL driver is good.
 But Rusticl and PAL drivers provide OpenCL support only.
-You can use AMD CDNA Pro products with ROCm.

 Comparison of available drivers and support level with LuxMark you can check here (might include errors).